 UPCOMING LIVE CERPS SERIES!

-CLCA is bringing our members an additional 3 free CERPs, presented live online.
+This Spring, CLCA is bringing our members free CERPs, presented live online.

 Topic: TETHERED ORAL TISSUE - REVIEWING CURRENT TRENDS AND RECOMMENDATIONS FOR CLINICAL PRACTICE